 Day 6 to grow a better garden:

 Do you live in a cold, temperate or tropical climate?
-Spend 10 minutes online researching where you live (if you don’t know the climate) and what impact that has on gardening in your zone.
+Spend 10 minutes online researching about climate zones, where you live (if you don’t know the climate) and what impact that has on gardening in your zone.

 Climate has a huge impact on gardening.
 You might choose a plant that looks great but will really struggle in your area.
 Knowing what you will experience climate wise will help you make a wise choice.